Cluster categories for marked surfaces: punctured case: Admissible triangulations

 \section{Admissible triangulations}

 In this section, we give some results about admissible triangulations which will be used in the paper.

-\begin{lemma} There is an admissible triangulation, i.e. every puncture is in a self-folded ideal triangle, of any marked surface. \end{lemma} \begin{proof} Use induction on the rank $n$, staring from the trivial case when $n=1$ and $\surf$ is a once-punctured monogon.
+\begin{lemma} There is an admissible triangulation, i.e. every puncture is in a self-folded triangle, of any marked surface with non-empty boundary. \end{lemma} \begin{proof} If the surface $\surf$ does not admit any puncture, then any triangulation is admissible.
+Now let $P$ be a puncture in $\surf$.
+Use induction on the rank $n$, staring from the trivial case when $n=1$ and $\surf$ is a once-punctured monogon.
 Now suppose $n\geq2$.
-Choose any puncture $P$ in $\surf$ and connected it to a marked point $M$.
-Consider the curve $\alpha$ with $\Int(\alpha,\alpha)=0$ and $\alpha(0)=\alpha(1)=M$, which encloses only the puncture $P$.
-Cutting along $\alpha$ the surface as shown Figure~\ref{fig:2}, we obtain a self-folded triangle containing $P$ and another surface $\surf/\alpha$.
-Note that the rank of $\surf/\alpha$ is $n-2$ and with at least one marked point.
-Thus, either $\surf/\alpha$ is a triangle or with positive rank.
+Consider the curve $\alpha$ with $\Int(\alpha,\alpha)=0$ and $\alpha(0)=\alpha(1)=M$, which encloses a disk with the puncture $P$.
+Cutting along $\alpha$ we obtain a surface $\surf/\alpha$ (cf. the second column of Figure~\ref{fig:5c}) whose rank is $n-1$.
 By inductive assumption we deduce that $\surf/\alpha$, and hence $\surf$ admits an admissible triangulation. \end{proof}

-\begin{lemma} Any two admissible triangulations are connected by a sequence of $\lozenge$-flips. \end{lemma} \begin{proof} Let $\T_i$ be two admissible triangulations.
+\begin{lemma} Any two admissible triangulations are connected by a sequence of $\lozenge$-flips. \end{lemma} \begin{proof} Let $\T_i$, $i=1,2$, be two admissible triangulations.
 Use induction on the rank $n$ of the marked surface $\surf$, starting with the trivial case when $n=1$.

-Consider a puncture $P$, which will be connected to exactly one marked point $M_i$ in $\T_i$.
+Consider a puncture $P$, which is connected to exactly one marked point $M_i$ in $\T_i$.
 If $PM_1\sim PM_2$, we can delete the self-folded triangles containing $P$ from $\T_i$ and reduce to the case with a smaller rank.

 Now suppose that $PM_1\nsim PM_2$.
-Frozen the self-folded triangles in $\T_1$ containing $PM_1$.
-By inductive assumption for the remaining surface, we can flip $\T_1$ to a triangulation $\T_1'$, with local picture as in the left picture of Figure~\ref{fig:lozenge} with $A=M_1$, $B=M_2$ and the curve $PA\sim PM_2$.
-Then by one $\lozenge$-flip we can locally flip $\T_1'$ to another triangulation $\T_1''$ such that it contains the curve $PM_2$ in $\T_2$, which becomes the $M_1=M_2$ case above.
+Frozen the self-folded triangle in $\T_1$ containing $PM_1$.
+By inductive assumption for the remaining surface, we can flip $\T_1$ to a triangulation $\T_1'$, with local picture as in the left picture of Figure~\ref{fig:lozenge} with $A=M_2$, $B=M_1$ and the curve $PA\sim PM_2$.
+Then by one $\lozenge$-flip we can locally flip $\T_1'$ to another triangulation $\T_1''$ such that it contains the curve $PM_2$ in $\T_2$, which becomes the $PM_1\sim PM_2$ case above.

 \end{proof}